Top 10 Highest Currencies Around The World in 2023 (Updated September 2023)

 2- Bahraini Dinar Currency (BHD)

-Bahrain, like Kuwait, is a small country in the middle east.
-An oil-rich country, Bahrain’s economy heavily depends on exporting petroleum products.
+Bahrain, like Kuwait, is a small country in the Middle East.
+An oil-rich nation, Bahrain’s economy heavily depends on exporting petroleum products.

 The 2nd highest currency in the world is the Bahraini Dinar.
 Its value against the US dollar has not changed in 14 years.